Conservation Travel: 10 Trips That Give Back

 - Accommodation: Luxury lodges (One&Only Gorilla’s Nest, Singita Kwitonda, from $1,500-3,000/night) or comfortable mid-range options ($200-400/night) in Musanze

-Key Takeaway: Mountain gorilla tracking in Rwanda is expensive.
-At $1,500 per permit, it is the highest-priced wildlife experience in this guide.
-It is also the clearest example of conservation tourism working: the gorilla population has grown 26% since 2010, and this growth is directly attributable to the ranger-funded protection made possible by tracking revenue.
+Key Takeaway: Mountain gorilla tracking in Rwanda is the highest-priced wildlife experience in this guide.
+It is also the clearest example of conservation tourism working: the gorilla population has grown 26% since 2010, directly attributable to the ranger-funded protection made possible by tracking revenue.

 2. Sea Turtle Monitoring, Costa Rica

 Costa Rica’s Tortuguero National Park on the Caribbean coast hosts the largest nesting aggregation of green sea turtles in the western hemisphere — up to 100,000 females nest on the beach each year from July through October.
-Volunteer monitoring programs (run by operators including the Caribbean Conservation Corporation and Sea Turtle Conservancy) allow travelers to participate in the nightly patrols that count nests, tag turtles, and protect against poaching.
+Volunteer monitoring programs (run by operators including the Sea Turtle Conservancy) allow travelers to participate in nightly patrols that count nests, tag turtles, and protect against poaching.

 The Leatherback Sea Turtle Station (Las Baulas National Park, Pacific coast): A smaller, more intimate program focused on the critically endangered leatherback — the world’s largest turtle, weighing up to 900 kg.
 Leatherbacks nest between October and February; nesting season monitoring is conducted with strict protocols (no white lights, minimum distance rules) that protect the turtles while allowing genuine conservation participation.